apearlearring/web-scraping-pipeline-hyperliquid/readme.md

-# Scrapping Pipeline from HyperLiquid
+# Scraping Pipeline from HyperLiquid

 This project is webscraping pipeline that gathers comprehensive trading data from hyperdash.info (including subpages such as /analytics, /liqmap, /ticker/*) for use in a short-horizon price-direction/volatility predictor.